 Prince Buster, Byron Lee, and Peter Tosh, who would later be known for his contributions to reggae, were all part of the first wave of ska music.
 Prince Buster, Peter Tosh, and Byron Lee performed at the 1964 World’s Fair in New York, introducing this music to America, which had previously only been heard in the West Indies.

 Ska versions of The Rolling Stones and The Beatles’ music were frequently recorded as rock music progressed.
 As a result, ska underwent significant changes, resulting in a musical form that was considered alternative rather than mainstream.
-Second wave ska of the late 1970s and 1980s was clearly influenced the addition of rock and roll.
+Second wave ska of the late 1970s and 1980s was clearly influenced by the addition of rock and roll.

-The majority of second-generation ska music was recorded the British label 2 Tone Records.
+The majority of second-generation ska music was recorded by the British label 2 Tone Records.
 The music was a pleasant contrast to punk rock and new wave, retaining the joyous beat of the first wave.
 The majority of the lyrics were amusing.
 Vocal tracts were notoriously difficult to record and perform because they required rapid verbalizations akin to tongue twisters.
 Without a lithe tongue, the English Beat’s “Mirror in the Bathroom” is nearly impossible to sing.
 In addition, almost all second wave bands featured talented horn sections, which set them apart from other instrumental music at the time.

 Ska is also credited with influencing rap music because it featured toasting, or spoken lyrics based on the music’s rhythms.
 Toasting sounds almost exactly like rapping if all but the percussion elements of a song are removed, but the subject matter is usually light.